Axway/mft-convert/content/en/docs/TransferCFT/governance_services_intro/cg_postregister.md

 > **Note**
 >
-> Available on Unix and Windows, though this service is not available for multi- node.
+> Available on Unix and Windows, though this service is not available for multi-node.